Surgeon General Warns Youth Vaping Is Now An 'Epidemic'

 Vaping by U.S. teenagers has reached epidemic levels, threatening to hook a new generation of young people on nicotine.

-That's according to an unusual advisory issued Tuesday U.S. Surgeon General Jerome Adams about the the dangers of electronic cigarette use among U.S. teenagers.
+That's according to an unusual advisory issued Tuesday by U.S. Surgeon General Jerome Adams about the the dangers of electronic cigarette use among U.S. teenagers.

 "I am officially declaring e-cigarette use among youth an epidemic in the United States," Adams said at a news conference.
 "Now is the time to take action.
 We need to protect our young people from all tobacco products, including e-cigarettes."